 “But Alex how the hell did you make money with it?”

-Well, I knew that no one would pay “real money” for a 20 minute short film, shot on MiniDV, with no name actors and from a first time director to boot.
-So I planned to create a guerilla indie film school with over 3 hours of footage, tutorials, commentaries and more.
+Well, I knew that no one would pay “real money” for a 20-minute short film, shot on MiniDV, with no-name actors, and from a first time director to boot.
+So I thought like a Filmtrepreneur and planned to create a guerilla indie film school with over 3 hours of footage, tutorials, commentaries and more.

 By creating all the supplemental material and packaging with the short film on DVD I created a viable product for the marketplace.

-VOD (Video on Demand) and digital download technology was just getting off the ground and still very expense, if it worked at all.
+VOD (Video on Demand) and digital download technology were just getting off the ground and still very expensive if it worked at all.
 Youtube was not “Youtube” yet, it had just launched.
 So DVD was the only way to go.